Electroplated vs PVD Coated Sinks and Taps

 So what’s the problem in using Electroplating is you would ask?
 The main drawback of electroplating is that it causes a lot of pollution.
 The process can lead to hazardous waste products which, if not disposed properly and with care, can have a serious impact on the environment.
 Electroplated taps also demand one to be careful while cleaning the surface, refraining from using harsh chemical cleaners.

 Being in world where being environmentally conscious is the need of the hour, it is important to look at other processes such as PVD.
+(Also in line with the UK Government's aim for Sustainable Households)

 What is PVD?

 PVD coating is a vacuum deposition process which has garnered a lot of popularity in recent times.
-The tap which needs to be PVD coated is placed in a fixture in a vacuum vessel where a solid material is vaporised and deposited on the taps in the form of a single atom or molecule.
+The surface which needs to be PVD coated is placed in a fixture in a vacuum vessel where a solid material is vaporised and deposited on the surface in the form of a single atom or molecule.
 PVD coating helps to achieve more uniform deposit while also having a wider range of choices of materials to be deposited.

-PVD is slowly becoming the favourite process in the industry to provide wear resistance and becoming the favourable choice in the kitchen industry.
+PVD is slowly becoming the favourite process in the industry to provide wear resistance and becoming the favourable choice in the British kitchen industry.

 - Environment friendly as no harmful chemicals are generated in the process which also leads to minimal chemical disposal costs